 - Third, it will develop science-based consensus policy recommendations for the effective protection of patients, workers and the general public.

-The four-year MEDIRAD project brings together 33 partner institutions from 14 European countries.
+The 57-month MEDIRAD project brings together 34 partner institutions from 14 European countries.
 The multi-disciplinary consortium includes clinical experts, scientists and policy makers in the fields of medical, radiation protection and nuclear research from hospitals, universities and major research centres across Europe.
-The project is coordinated and managed by EIBIR, and Prof. Guy Frija (UPDescartes) acts as Clinical Coordinator and Prof. Elisabeth Cardis (ISGlobal) as Scientific Coordinator of the project.
+The project is coordinated and managed by EIBIR, and Prof. Guy Frija (Université de Paris) acts as Clinical Coordinator and Prof. Elisabeth Cardis (ISGlobal) as Scientific Coordinator of the project.

 In close interaction with European medical associations (EANM, EFOMP, EFRS, ESR and ESTRO), MELODI, EURADOS and EURAMED, the project will (1), develop a tool to determine image quality to maximise optimisation in medical imaging, (2) improve and develop new individual organ/anatomical structure dosimetry from chest CT, I131 administration, fluoroscopy-guided procedures, hybrid imaging, and RT for breast cancer and interlinks with image quality measures, (3) conduct epidemiological studies of consequences of RT and CT, (4) identify potential novel imaging and circulating biomarkers and mechanisms of radiation effects, (5) develop innovative risk models, (6) develop and implement a European repository of patient dose and imaging data, (7) develop science-based recommendations, and (8) introduce novel approaches to bring together the nuclear and medical sectors.